 Welcome back to the Before You Build Podcast!
 I’m your host, Carrie Barker (a.k.a.
 Caroline on Design), and today in episode 5, I’m going to share with you the best (and only) way to determine the cost to build YOUR house!
 That’s right …we’ll talk about your house specifically and not just the cost to build a house in general.

 WHAT IS THE AVERAGE COST TO BUILD A HOUSE?

-This question is virtually impossible to answer.
+This question (what is the average cost to build a house) is virtually impossible to answer.